brunchstudio/pytvpaint/docs/contributing/developer_setup.md

 !!! info

-    We currently exclude [Fileseq](https://github.com/justinfx/fileseq) and [websocket-client](https://github.com/websocket-client/websocket-client) untyped calls in [`pyproject.toml`](https://github.com/brunchstudio/pytvpaint/blob/main/pyproject.toml) with [`untyped_calls_exclude`](https://mypy.readthedocs.io/en/stable/config_file.html#untyped-definitions-and-calls)
+    We currently exclude untyped calls for [Fileseq](https://github.com/justinfx/fileseq) and [websocket-client](https://github.com/websocket-client/websocket-client)  in [`pyproject.toml`](https://github.com/brunchstudio/pytvpaint/blob/main/pyproject.toml) with [`untyped_calls_exclude`](https://mypy.readthedocs.io/en/stable/config_file.html#untyped-definitions-and-calls)

 ### Documentation

 The documentation is built using [MkDocs](https://www.mkdocs.org/) which is a static site generator that uses Markdown as the source format.

-On top of that we use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) which provide the beautiful Material look and other nice features.
+On top of that we use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) which provides the Material look as well as some other nice features.

 You can either run the development server or build the entire documentation: